FREE Guide Reveals... How I Went From Being A Hopeless Virgin To Attracting My Dream Girl Almost Overnight

 Validation really does not mean a whole lot when a girl did not have to work for it.

 Erase this idea that you have to verbalize (aka tell her she is cute) your intention for a girl to know you are a man with desires.

-When you are able to embody all of the traits of an attractive man that I discuss in my other articles, you really won’t need to explicitly tell girls your intention.
+When you are able to embody all of the traits of an attractive man, you really won’t need to explicitly tell girls your intention.

 Most of that urge to compliment a girl comes from the belief that you are not enough as a man.